MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/comments.md

 ### Prerequisites

-1. Import business performance planning visuals from AppSource.
-Learn More.
-2. Connect PowerBI to your Dataverse environment.
-Learn More.
-3. Before initiating the use of the Comments Visual, prepare Sample Comment like **Test Comment** to a relevant data cell.
+Before initiating the use of the Comments Visual, prepare Sample Comment like **Test Comment** to a relevant data cell.

 ## Installation Guide